Lesani/BookWriter/README.md

 ## Using Models with Larger Contexts

 For best results, use models with larger context windows.
-(16k+ seems to work fine) When importing such models with Ollama, create a modelfile.
+When importing such models with Ollama, create a modelfile.
 For example, create a file named "Modelfile" (no extension) with the following content:
+Suggest 8k+ tokens for the writer, and as many as you can handle for the character consistency agent

 Modelfile:
 ```